 YMMV: The Raid

-Awesome Music: Both Fajar Yuskemal-Aria Prayogi's original score and Mike Shinoda-Joe Trapanese's score for the American release qualifies as this.
+- Awesome Music: Both Fajar Yuskemal-Aria Prayogi's original score and Mike Shinoda-Joe Trapanese's score for the American release qualifies as this.
 From Shinoda-Trapanese score, the best are probably Hole Drop, Machette Standoff and Drug Lab, going hand-to-hand with brilliant scenes.

 "Kampret lu!"
 (English translation: "You bat!"
 The proper context would more accurately be something like "You suck."
 This is also something that is likely to fly over the heads of many younger Indonesians.)